sangeetashukla/OpenPedCan-analysis/analyses/rnaseq-batch-correct/README.md

 ## Batch Correction of RNA-seq expression matrices

-**Module authors:** Komal Rathi ([@komalsrathi](https://github.com/komalsrathi)), Adam Kraya (@aadamk)
+**Module authors:** Komal Rathi ([@komalsrathi](https://github.com/komalsrathi)), Adam Kraya (@aadamk), Yuanchao Zhang (@logstar, initial piloting)

 ### Description

 This module uses HRT Gene Atlas housekeeping genes to correct for batch effects for tumor-only and tumor-normal comparisons.
 Batch correction is performed as follows:
 1. Input genes from the HRT Atlas v1.0 (PMID: 32663312; `input/hk_genes_normals.rds`) are assumed to be non-differentially expressed between tumor subtypes and across tumor vs normal.
 Differences in housekeeping genes are assumed to be the result of technical rather than true biological variation.
 (e.g. tumors are not expected to use housekeeping genes for a growth or proliferative advantage).
 2. DESeq2 analysis is run without batch correction as a baseline.
 3. [RUVg](https://bioconductor.org/packages/devel/bioc/vignettes/RUVSeq/inst/doc/RUVSeq.pdf), which uses negative control genes for correcting batch effects, is run using multiple possible factors (`k`)
 4. Diagnostic plots showing p-value distributions and clustering before and after batch correction are generated.
 5. The module then selects the `k` with the maximum sensitivity/specificity balance by considering changes in p-values in positive and negative control gene sets.
 Three use cases are evaluated:
 a.
 Neuroblastoma MYCN-amplified versus MYCN-N non amplified tumors with a positive control gene set corresponding to MSigDb gene sets
 `KIM_MYCN_AMPLIFICATION_TARGETS_DN` (M2919) and `KIM_MYCN_AMPLIFICATION_TARGETS_UP` (M5329)
 b.
 High Grade Glioma and Diffuse Midline Glioma `molecular_subtype` comparisons with a positive control gene set corresponding to
 Additional file 4: Table S2 under `K27M vs WT day5`, where adj p < 0.05 (PMID: 35637482).